myyk/godot-playlists/README.md

 `AudioStreamDirectoryPlayer` - Can take a directory and extensions and create a playlist from that.

+### Settings

+These settings are on both:

+- `is_shuffled` - When set to true, the playback order is shuffled.
+If there are more than 2 tracks, the same track won't be played twice.
+There will be no repeats until every track has played once.
+- `continuous_play` - When set to true, it keep playing tracks one after another.

+## Example

+Take a look at the small scene in [ExampleRandomPlaylist.tscn](example/ExampleRandomPlaylist.tscn) to see how you can use it.
+This example project has a small playlist and a button that you can press to skip to the next song.

 ## Version

 Godot Playlist **requires at least Godot 4.2**.